 You can also stash files to get back to them, but to keep it simple I am not going to explain it.
 You can further investigate how to use stash commands from Git SCM.
 Now that your branch is clean, you can either push it to remote or merge directly into develop.
 If you are working on a branch that should take time, you can push it to remote a prototype version, so that other colleagues can merge it to their branches to keep adding their code.
 If you want to keep going on that branch, you can use

-If you haven’t pushed remote before, you will see that upstream error meaning there is no such branch on remote.
+If you haven’t pushed remote before, you will see that upstream error meaning there is no such branch on the remote.
 Simply use the given code and push it to remote.
-Now that you can continue commiting changes into your local as long as it takes.
+Now that you can continue committing changes into your local as long as it takes.
 If you want to finish this feature for good, then without pushing you can directly merge it into develop branch.
 To do so, you should checkout to develop branch.

 git checkout develop # Checks out the develop branch git fetch # Looks for any changes for develop branch on remote git status # Check if you are behind the remote develop git pull # If you are behind, pull the latest changes